XiaoboMa1/autoQA/README.md

 ![这是图片](/screenshots/demo1.gif "demo")

-This project is a full-stack implementation that bridges the gap between **Design (Axure)** and **Automation (Playwright)**.
-Instead of manually writing test scripts, it parses HTML prototypes, uses LLMs to generate structured test cases, and executes them via the Model Context Protocol (MCP).
+This project is a Node.js and React application that integrates **Axure** prototype parsing with **Playwright** automation.
+It parses HTML exports to generate text-based test cases stored in MySQL.
+During execution, it reads these text steps, uses an LLM to translate them into JSON commands, and sends these commands to a Playwright process via Model Context Protocol (MCP).

 ---